Skip to main content

 Bacterial Infection

-Strep throat is a common bacterial infection caused by bacteria group A Streptococcus.
+Strep throat is a common bacterial infection caused by group A Streptococcus.
 The primary symptom of strep throat is soreness, pain, and swelling in the throat.

 • Fever